mikesmithgh/kitty-scrollback.nvim/README.md

   paste_window = {
     --- BoolOrFn?
 If true, use Normal highlight group.
 If false, use NormalFloat highlight_as_normal_win = nil,
     -- string?
-The filetype of the paste window filetype = nil,
+The filetype of the paste window.
+If nil, use the shell that is configured for kitty filetype = nil,
     -- boolean?
 If true, hide mappings in the footer when the paste window is initially opened hide_footer = false,